“Imagining Other... “

 See also #america

-astonishing statistics on the way the better-off have benefited whilst the poor
+statistics on the way the better-off have benefited whilst the poor have fallen

 Public Sector managers’ salaries: G 210310, Jane Dudman: chief exec of Birmingham city council earns £200,000.
 Is this too much?
 But she is responsible for 35,000 employees, and a budget of £3.6 bn.
 There are many private sector managers earning as much or more with nothing like his responsibilities.
 Problem also is we don’t know much about private sector managers’ pay.
 Cameron demand for not more than x20 salaries in public sector would get rid of much inequality if applied in private sector!!
 Peter Smith, head of Hay Group recently dispelled many myths about public sector pay – sector is diverse, with different employment conditions.
 Biggest rises in NHS are going to newly appointed chief execs.
 Question should be: why such a high turnover in these posts?